| CONDUCTING AIR TIGHT

 compensation cases and in certain instances may

 bring the case to a quick resolution.
+When considering obtaining the services of a

 private investigator, it is recommended that the